“How old will you be when your youngest child turns 18 years old? “

-Although my husband and I are doing our best in helping our kids develop healthy financial habits as early as now, I know that many moms can relate with me if I say that no matter how hard we try, we are still left anxious about the future of our children.
+Although my husband and I are doing our best in helping our kids develop healthy financial habits and start saving money as early as now, I know that many moms can relate with me if I say that no matter how hard we try, we are still left anxious about the future of our children.

 According to World Health Organization, the life expectancy of females in the Philippines is 72 years old and as a mom who is nearing her 40’s, I can definitely feel the urgency and the need to secure my family’s future ASAP.

 Who knew that a Facebook meme could evoke so many fears from a mother’s heart!
 Had we known in the past, we could have avoided the many mistakes that my husband and I made when we were younger.

 Youth is wasted on the young. – George Bernard Shaw

 When my husband and I were younger, we were full of energy and hope.
 We were so sure that one day, we would live the dream life.
 Unfortunately, like many young couples, we failed to grab the opportunities to secure such life that came our way.
 We turned our backs on opportunity after opportunity thinking that we will have enough time in the future.
 Well, the future is here and we have two kids who rely on us and it is only now that we are realizing that we traded financial stability for fruitless pursuits.
 Mistakes that could have been avoided had we known what we know now.

 So today, I am listing down what I think were our 3 biggest financial mistakes hoping that somewhere out there, young couples like we once were, will stumble upon this and hopefully, help them avoid making the same mistakes.